huynhsamha/camelcase-keys-object/README.md

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][downloads-url]

-camelcase the keys of an object.
+Camelcase the keys of an object.
 Use for node.js and browser

 It is useful for [oracledb](https://github.com/oracle/node-oracledb).